Goiânia accident: Theft of the source

 On September 13, 1987, the guard tasked with protecting the site did not show up for work.
-Roberto dos Santos Alves and Wagner Mota Pereira illegally entered the partially demolished IGR site.
+Roberto dos Santos Alves and Wagner Mota Pereira illegally entered the partially demolished and crumbling IGR site.
 They partially disassembled the teletherapy unit and placed the source assembly in a wheelbarrow to later take to Roberto's home.
 They thought they might get some scrap value for the unit.
 They began dismantling the equipment.
 That same evening, they both began to vomit due to radiation sickness.
 The following day, Pereira began to experience diarrhea and dizziness, and his left hand began to swell.
 He later developed a burn on his hand in the same size and shape as the aperture, and he underwent partial amputation of several fingers.

 On September 15, Pereira visited a local clinic, where he was diagnosed with a foodborne illness; he was told to return home and rest.
-Roberto, however, continued with his efforts to dismantle the equipment and eventually freed the caesium capsule from its protective rotating head.
+Roberto, however, continued with his efforts to dismantle the equipment and eventually freed the cesium capsule from its protective rotating head.
 His prolonged exposure to the radioactive material led to his right forearm becoming ulcerated, requiring amputation on October 14.